Team breakthroughs require a combination of skill and expertise, constructive interpersonal behaviour and rational thinking.

 How a team of people behave toward each other will determine the level of synergy between them.
-The higher the synergy the more likely that the team will achieve consensus and deliver a breakthrough result.
+The higher the synergy, the more likely the team will achieve consensus and deliver a breakthrough result.

-There are many ways to teach a team the skills required for constructive inter-personal behaviour.
-Workshops usually involve training in listening skills, how to support each other, how to differ with others and the keys to participation.
+There are many ways to teach a team the skills required for constructive interpersonal behaviour.
+Workshops usually involve training in listening skills, how to support each other, how to differ from others and the keys to participation.

-However, in adult learning, the most effective way to teach constructive inter-personal behaviour is through experiential learning rather than training.
+However, in adult learning, the most effective way to teach constructive interpersonal behaviour is through experiential learning rather than training.
 A combination of two types of tools can create that experience.
-The first is through fun simulations where many of the external variables that normally impact team dynamics can be controlled.
+The first is through fun simulations, where many external variables that typically impact team dynamics can be controlled.
 The second is using a behavioural assessment that enables the team to see for themselves the styles or patterns of behaviour that they adopt when trying to solve problems.

-Once a team understands their behaviour styles they are in a position to identify, initiate and implement changes to improve the amount of constructive inter-personal behaviour and synergy that occurs.
-Note: Facilitating a team to develop a plan to improve their inter-personal behaviours is an excellent means to introduce systems thinking as well.
+Once a team understands the behaviour styles, they are in a position to identify, initiate and implement changes to improve the amount of constructive inter-personal behaviour and synergy that occurs.
+Note: Facilitating a team to develop a plan to improve their interpersonal behaviours is an excellent means to introduce systems thinking.

-They are also used to facilitate communication, collaboration, and consensus among those that must be involved in its resolution.
+They also facilitate communication, collaboration, and consensus among those involved in its resolution.
 This is perfect for bringing a group to consensus and breakthrough solutions.

-Interest Based Problem Solving (IBPS) and the Theory of Constraints Thinking Processes (TOC TP) are both forms of systems thinking I use.
-Together, they are learnable and repeatable ways for teams to efficiently solve complex problems within a team setting.
+Interest-Based Problem-Solving (IBPS) and the Theory of Constraints Thinking Processes (TOC TP) are both forms of systems thinking I use.
+Together, they are learnable and repeatable ways for teams to solve complex problems within a team setting efficiently.

-In summary, if your team shares their knowledge through constructive inter-personal behaviour and applies systems thinking to their problem solving they will be able to achieve a consensus that ensures both the quality and the acceptance of a solution.
+In summary, if your team shares their knowledge through constructive interpersonal behaviour and applies systems thinking to their problem solving, they will achieve a consensus that ensures both the quality and the acceptance of a solution.
 That also means fast implementation.